 What if the police neglect to read you your rights?
 In practice, it might have no effect on your case at all.
 There is a common misconception that a Miranda violation invalidates an arrest or causes criminal charges to be dismissed.
 That is not true.
 At best, some of the statements you provided to the police might be excluded from the trial.
 But even if some evidence is thrown out, the case against you will not necessarily be dismissed.
 If there is other evidence of your guilt, that evidence could still be used to prosecute you.

 Talk to an Attorney if You're Concerned About Facing Criminal Charges

-You don't have to wait until you're arrested or charges are filed to retain an attorney.
-Apart from solving problems, legal advice can also help keep problems from developing.
-If you're under suspicion for a criminal act, remember that you are not (yet) under arrest and you have the right to legal counsel once you are arrested.
-Learn about your rights and legal options by speaking with a local defense attorney today.
+There is no need to wait until after you are arrested or charges are filed to talk to an attorney.
+Apart from solving problems, legal advice can often prevent problems.
+If you are under suspicion for a criminal act, sound legal advice could protect your rights and preserve your freedom.
+Learn about your legal options by speaking with a local criminal defense attorney today.